Re6st (also called Re6stnet

 Other security components may also break re6st.
 For example, default SELinux configuration on Fedora prevents execution of OpenVPN server processes.

-re6stnet is Free Software, licensed under the terms of the GNU GPL v2 (or later).
+re6st is Free Software, licensed under the terms of the GNU GPL v3 (or later).
+For details, please see Nexedi licensing.